 After 20 years of marriage, my husband left me for a much younger woman.
-I had been aware for 18 years of marriage that he had sometimes been unfaithful.
-In fact, if I didn’t find out.
-He'd tell me.
-I never considered leaving him.
+I had been aware for 18 years that he had sometimes been unfaithful.
+In fact, I never had to discover it myself.
+He would tell me.
+But I never considered leaving him.
 For me, marriage was forever and getting a divorce just wasn’t an option.
 But after he left and moved in with his girlfriend, I had no choice.

 My feelings of hurt, despair, and humiliation were overwhelming.
 For many weeks I prayed fervently for just one thing — the courage to take my life.
 I couldn’t sleep, I had no appetite, and I couldn’t stop crying.

 I couldn't bear to live one more day.

 This wasn’t the first time he had left me.
 Ten years earlier, the same thing had happened.
 At that time he had forced me to take our children and leave by threatening my life.
 After hurriedly packing a few belongings, the children and I had traveled to my mother’s house in another state.

 The difference between my life and that of my mother and sister was so dramatic I couldn’t help but notice.
 There was a marvelous sense of peace about them, so one day I asked Billie what made the difference.
 Her response was that she had accepted Jesus Christ as her Savior.
 I couldn’t imagine my shy sister walking down an aisle or saying anything publicly in front of the whole church (as was the custom in my mother's church), so I asked her what she did.
 Billie replied that she had just simply knelt in the privacy of her own bedroom and asked Jesus to come into her heart.